Peracetic Acid in the Regulatory Spot Light

-Peracetic Acid (PAA) has seen an onslaught of attention these last 18 months as it continues to sweep into new markets and used for new applications.
+Peracetic Acid (PAA) has seen an onslaught of attention these last 18 months as it continues to sweep into new markets and is used for new applications.
 Because PAA is an excellent anti-microbial and leaves no harmful residues, it is the chemical of choice in healthcare, vegetable & fruit processing, beef & poultry processing, aseptic packaging & filling and water treatment.
 However, the high reactivity of PAA that underlies its benefits also means that excessive exposure to the vapor can be harmful and cause health issues to those that are exposed.
 The debate of course lies around what constitutes excessive exposure?

 Several organizations are addressing the need to limit exposure to PAA.
 In 2014, the American Conference of Governmental Industrial Hygienists (ACGIH) came out with a short-term exposure limit (STEL) of 0.4 parts per million (ppm) calculated as a 15-minute time weighted average (TWA).
 NIOSH is conducting its own research and plans to establish not only a new Immediately Dangerous to Life or Health (IDLH) but also a Recommended Exposure Limit (REL).